WeblateOrg/weblate/docs/user/checks.rst

 Starting spaces
 ~~~~~~~~~~~~~~~

-*Source and translation do not both start with same number of spaces*
+:Summary: Source and translation do not both start with same number of spaces
+:Scope: translated strings
+:Check class: ``weblate.checks.chars.BeginSpaceCheck``
+:Flag to ignore: ``ignore-begin-space``

 A space in the beginning of a string is usually used for indentation in the interface and thus
 important to keep.